 The GVDN is the only organisation that has this level of post-introduction pharmacovigilance study responsiveness or equivalent geographic diversity, population heterogeneity, breadth of subject matter expertise, and database robustness.

 The GVDN® is a network of collaborators with capacity in vaccine data linkage supported by a world class coordinating centre.
-The GVDN currently consists of 36 partner institutions in 28 countries and is expanding.
+The GVDN currently consists of 32 collaborating institutions in 27 countries and is expanding.

 Through a sustainable network that has an agreed governance and participation structure with agreed common data models, vaccine questions can be addressed in a more rapid, efficient, and cost-effective manner than previously achieved.